bolducp/n-s-f.github.io/_talks/rtesting.md

 - Run functions with a variety of inputs and check outputs

-- Replaces constantly reloading source and checking outputs manually
+- Replaces reloading source and checking outputs manually
 </section>

 <section data-markdown>